Textualize/textual/docs/widgets/tabbed_content.md

 ## Composing

-There are two way to provide the titles for the tab.
+There are two ways to provide the titles for the tab.
 You can pass them as positional arguments to the [TabbedContent][textual.widgets.TabbedContent] constructor:

 ```python